IBM

 Q: In which Countries does your organization have a presence?

-The IBM Research division has eight worldwide labs across the United States, Switzerland, Japan, Israel, India, and China.
+The IBM Research division has twelve worldwide labs across the United States, Europe, Africa, Asia and South America.

 Q: How many employees do you have?